Why Are UPVC Windows So Popular?

 You can choose many wood effects for your uPVC windows such as light oak & Irish oak.
 Or you can choose from popular colours like Chartwell green and grey.

-You may have come across the term PVC and wondering why the ‘u’ was dropped.
+You may have come across the term PVC and wondered why the ‘u’ was dropped.
 PVC is often used more by people in the trade and although they are referring to uPVC, there is a technical difference.
 The plasticisers used in PVC (as suppose to unplasticised polyvinyl chloride) make the material more rigid, but again, often people in all trades use the terms ‘uPVC’ & ‘PVC’ for describing the same thing.

 If you are looking to improve your home in & around the Dartford & Maidstone areas get in touch with our team to discuss all the options of how we can help you upgrade & expand your home space.